-From time to time, we all experience conflict on the job.
-Just the act of trying to coordinate activities with others — or, actually, any attempt at working together — can trigger conflict, even if in the big picture, everyone involved cares about the same things.
+We all experience conflict on the job.
+Just the act of trying to coordinate activities with others — or, actually, any attempt at working together — can trigger conflict, even if everyone involved cares about the same things.

-It’s surprisingly important not to assume that the person on the other side of the disagreement is like you or operates the way you do.
-Recognizing that the other people in the situation are different creates room for you to try to understand what they’re really like and what they really want instead of thinking that something is wrong because they’re not reacting exactly the way you are.
+It’s surprisingly important to recognize that the person on the other side of the disagreement is not exactly like you and may not operate the way you do.
+That creates room for you to try to understand what they’re really like and what they really want instead of thinking that something is wrong because they’re not reacting exactly the way you are.

 On the other hand, it’s equally important to recognize that the other person isn’t trying to harm you — they just want something you might not understand yet, and they want it in a way that might be uncomfortable for you — and you have the opportunity to try and figure it out.

 Identifying Conflict Styles

 Conflict styles can be shaped by the way someone’s parents handled disagreements, how their siblings fought, by the norms of the managers at their first job or the techniques they learned at a seminar.
 Some people fold their tents immediately when challenged and clam up as if they never actually had a view of their own.
 Others argue and rebut as if they care more about winning than whatever the point actually is, as if giving in would mean giving up on themselves.

 Passive-aggressive people pretend that they agree by giving verbal assent or nodding even though the rest of their gestures, side conversations, and subsequent negative stance show that they never really agreed.
 Folks who are anxious or afraid that circumstances will cause their failure or disruption sometimes channel those fears and anxieties into anger.
 Anger is often perceived as a stronger emotion.
 It’s focused and assertive and provides protective cover for fear and anxiety, which can be perceived as weakness.